 Keeping your account secure and data protected is a growing concern in today’s era.
-For a good experience with HackerRank, we recommend you to follow some of the best practice guidelines.
+For a good experience with HackerRank, we recommend you follow some of the best practice guidelines.

 Why is this important:

 Security compliance is of utmost importance across all organizations and failure to do the same might lead to data loss and business risk.
 Here are some of the key reasons why maintaining compliance with IT regulations is important for organizations.